 Individuals, organizations and governments from around the world have expressed support for the BDS call.
 Supporters include:

 - Activists Angela Davis, Naomi Klein, Mairead Maguire, and Archbishop Desmond Tutu;

-- Artists, writers, and athletes: Bjork, Roger Waters, Brian Eno, Arundhati Roy, Carlos Santana, Elvis Costello, Jean-Luc Godard, Kareem Abdul-Jabbar, Alice Walker, Cat Powers, The Pixies, Ken Loach, Judith Butler, Tariq Ali, John Berger, and Eduardo Galeano;
+- Artists, writers, and athletes: Bjork, Roger Waters, Brian Eno, Arundhati Roy, Carlos Santana, Elvis Costello, Jean-Luc Godard, Kareem Abdul-Jabbar, Alice Walker, Cat Powers, The Pixies, Ken Loach, Judith Butler, Tariq Ali, John Berger, Eduardo Galeano, and Mira Nair;

 - Physicist Stephen Hawking;